CodeReviewDAO/dxd_codereview/Reviews/469 - Casper Kotlin SDK/2 - Final release of Kotlin SDK/README.md

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
+However, there are certain points noted above that could be improved on the project.

 Thus, in the reviewer's opinion, this submission should pass with notes.